 No small praise from the man many consider America's greatest investor.

-With that in mind, we've compiled a series offrom Graham.
-Some come from "The Intelligent Investor," some come from the video on this page and still others are from elsewhere.
+With that in mind, we've compiled a series of quotes from Graham.
+Some come from 'The Intelligent Investor,' some come from the video on this page and still others are from elsewhere.
 I think they give insight into this influential man and the impact he has had.

-"Do not let anyone else run your business, unless (1) you can supervise his performance with adequate care and comprehension or (2) you have unusually strong reasons for placing implicit confidence in his integrity and ability.
-For the investor this rule should determine the conditions under which he money."permit someone else to decide what is done with his money.'
+'Do not let anyone else run your business, unless (1) you can supervise his performance with adequate care and comprehension or (2) you have unusually strong reasons for placing implicit confidence in his integrity and ability.
+For the investor this rule should determine the conditions under which he will permit someone else to decide what is done with his money.'

-"If history counts for anything, the market is much more likely than not to advance to the point of real danger."
+'If history counts for anything, the stock market is much more likely than not to advance to the point of real danger.'

-The Investing Answer: Whether you're learning how to code HTML, make smartor anything else, read, read, read.
+The Investing Answer: Whether you're learning how to code HTML, make smart investments or anything else, read, read, read.

 Speak with your friends about books that inspired them.
 Read about your idols and the books that inspired them.
 Talk to people who have the job that you want and find out what they've learned from.